Delhi HC dismisses challenge to CIC order denying details of 2018 SC collegium | Law-Order

 The new collegium, in its resolution on January 10, 2019, did not clear the names of Justice Nandrajog and Justice Menon for elevation to the Supreme Court, according to the book.

-The petition has not mentioned names of any judges whose names were allegedly cleared.
+The petition has not mentioned names of any judges that were allegedly cleared.

 Initially, Bhardwaj had filed an RTI before the Supreme Court seeking copies of the agenda, decisions taken and resolutions passed in the December 12, 2018 meeting.